xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/build-an-xmtp-hello-world-app.md

 To learn more about creating and enabling an XMTP identity, see [Sign to send and receive messages using apps built with XMTP](https://xmtp.org/docs/dev-concepts/signatures).

-Your "hello world" app uses a **Connect to XMTP** button to enable you to provide these signatures and connect to the XMTP network.
+Your "hello world" app uses a **Connect to XMTP** button to enable you to provide these account signatures and connect to the XMTP network.

 **To build the Connect to XMTP button:**

-1. Install the XMTP client SDK for JavaScript.
-The SDK provides an XMTP messaging API client that enables your "hello world" app to communicate with the XMTP network.
+1. Install the [XMTP client SDK for JavaScript](https://github.com/xmtp/xmtp-js).
+The SDK provides an XMTP message API client that enables your "hello world" app to communicate with the XMTP network.
 In the `my-app` directory, run:

     ```bash
     npm i --save @xmtp/xmtp-js